Sourdough Lemon Bars

 - Sugar: We use powdered sugar (also known as confectioners sugar) for this recipe.
 This creates a lighter and fluffier texture.
 You can also substitute regular granulated sugar and it will still taste delicious.
 The texture will just be slightly coarser.

 - Sourdough starter: You can use active starter or discard from the fridge.
-I recommend weighing the starter if you are using active sourdough starter as it will be less dense due to the air bubbles.
+I recommend weighing the starter if you are using active sourdough starter.
+Active starter is less dense because of the air bubbles.

 - Vanilla